splunk/public-o11y-docs/get-started/admin-onboarding/phase2/phase2-rollout-plan.rst

 Guidance on OTEL naming conventions
 ========================================

 In order to start creating charts and detectors in Splunk Observability Cloud, it is recommended that you define a proper standard for the naming convention of the metrics name.
-For the best practices in setting up a consistent hierarchical naming convention for metrics, see :ref:`XXXXX`  This will make it easier to find metrics and identify its usage by utilizing the name of the metric.
+For the best practices in setting up a consistent hierarchical naming convention for metrics, see XXXXX  This will make it easier to find metrics and identify its usage by utilizing the name of the metric.

 If your organization uses host-based O11y licensing, your OTEL naming convention must include the right OTEL host naming convention to roll up usage and telemetry correctly.
 Accurate usage counting for host-based orgs requires the right data naming convention for pods.
 If your do not follow this naming convention, in-product usage data and usage telemetry might be unreliable.
 This must be set up correctly for accurate usage measurement.